UPenn-CIT599/financial-report-analysis/project-design.md

 ### Collaborators
 - Runner Class

-## WordCounter Class
+## Visualizer Class
-- Grab a .txt file, then count how many occurrences of each word, input to hashmap
+This class presents the results of the financial data parsing and sentiment analysis.
+It could output a cleanly formatted .txt file report with the name, year, quarter, adjusted net income, net income, and revenue.
+It could also output a .csv file with these fields on Excel.

+Additionally the .txt file report could include the results of the compStatement (that the sentiment analysis is run on) as well as the sentiment analysis results.

+It could also create a list of most-commonly used words from the HashMap of word count from the FinancialData object.

 ### Responsibilities
+- Has finDataHM, a HashMap mapping a FinancialData object to the key (name, year, quarter)
-- Has wordCount HashMap
+- Has senResultHM, a HashMap mapping a SentimentAnalysis object to the key (name, year, quarter)
-- countOfWords() method builds and returns wordCount HashMap
+- createCSV() method: output a cleanly formatted .csv file report with the name, year, quarter, adjusted net income, net income, and revenue.
+- createTxts() method: output cleanly formatted txt reports for each PDF including name, year, quarter, adjusted net income, net income, and revenue; compStatement; sentiment analysis results; and most-commonly used words.

 ### Collaborators
-- FinancialData class, where the HashMap can be stored

-## Visualization Class
-This class presents the results of the cross-reference and sentiment analysis.
-First it would output a cleanly formatted .txt file report.
-To expand, it could output a .csv file which could be opened on Excel and include instructions for the viewers to generate graphs and visualizations on Excel themselves.
-Another expansion would be to create a word cloud or other graphics within the report itself and output a PDF report so the viewer would not need to generate their own visualization.

-### Responsibilities

-### Collaborators
-- SentimentAnalysis
-- CrossReferece
+- Runner